 What happens to my funds if one of Pepperstone’s holding banks goes into liquidation?

-If bank liquidation were to occur, any losses would be shared by clients in proportion to the share of funds held with that failed bank.
+If bank liquidation were to occur, the losses would be shared by clients in proportion to the share of funds held with that failed bank.

 Any loss of funds as a result of this may be compensated for under the FSCS.
 The FSCS has a strict limit of £85,000 per person, per institution and this is subject to other balances held with the bank in question.

 Financial Services Compensation Scheme

 Pepperstone is a member of the FSCS, the UK’s compensation scheme.

 The FSCS provides a ‘safety net’ for clients of authorised firms and eligible clients can claim